-The status of separated plutonium management in Japan as of the end of 2017 is given bellow.
+The status of separated plutonium management in Japan as of the end of 2018 is given bellow.
 The amounts of separated plutonium in tables are given in kilograms unless otherwise mentioned.
 Figures in brackets are the data published last year.

-"Separated plutonium held in Japan" in Section 1-(1) of the Attachment is unirradiated separated plutonium in the process between separation from spent fuel, fabrication into MOX fuel powder at reprocessing facilities, fabrication into MOX fuel assemblies from MOX fuel powder at fuel fabrication facilities, and loaded into a reactor core but yet to be irradiated.
-Such plutonium is held in the following facilities:

-- Reprocessing facilities: in the state of plutonium nitrate in the separation and purification processes, or of plutonium oxide both in the co-conversion process and in containers. - 2) Fuel fabrication facilities: plutonium oxide held as raw materials, in the stage of testing or fabrication, or contained in newly fabricated fuels. - 3) Nuclear reactors and other facilities: plutonium oxide contained in unirradiated new fuels held at Joyo, Monju and commercial reactor sites (this includes fresh MOX fuels loaded into the reactor core but yet to be irradiated, and such fuels unloaded from the reactor core without having been irradiated), and those held for research at R & D facilities of universities or institutes, and those in fuels for critical assemblies.
+- "Separated plutonium held in Japan" in Section 1-(1) of the Attachment is unirradiated separated plutonium in the process between separation from spent fuel, fabrication into MOX fuel powder at reprocessing facilities, fabrication into MOX fuel assemblies from MOX fuel powder at fuel fabrication facilities, and loaded into a reactor core but yet to be irradiated.
+Such plutonium is held in the following facilities: - Reprocessing facilities: in the state of plutonium nitrate in the separation and purification processes, or of plutonium oxide both in the co-conversion process and in containers. - 2) Fuel fabrication facilities: plutonium oxide held as raw materials, in the stage of testing or fabrication, or contained in newly fabricated fuels. - 3) Nuclear reactors and other facilities: plutonium oxide contained in unirradiated fuels held at Joyo, Monju and commercial reactor sites (this includes unirradiated MOX fuels loaded into the reactor core but yet to be irradiated, and such fuels unloaded from the reactor core without having been irradiated), and those held for research at R & D facilities of universities or institutes, and those in fuels for critical assemblies.

-"Separated plutonium held abroad" in Section 1-(2) of the Attachment is plutonium that has been separated by reprocessors in the UK and France under contracts with Japanese electric utilities, but not yet returned to Japan.
+"Separated plutonium held abroad" in Section 1-(2) of the Attachment is plutonium that has been separated by reprocessors in the U.K. and France under contracts with Japanese electric utilities, but not yet returned to Japan.
 Basically, such plutonium is to be fabricated into MOX fuels overseas and be utilized at light water reactors (LWRs) in Japan.

-"Utilization of separated plutonium from Jan. to Dec., 2017" in Sections 2-(1), (2), and (3) of the Attachment is to provide further clarity of the plutonium management.
-It shows the amount of plutonium oxide form recovered at reprocessing facilities, the net amount of plutonium transferred to fabrication process of the fuel fabrication facilities and the amount of fresh MOX fuels loaded into the reactors and irradiated.
-(Additional reference information) Since the following operation was conducted after January 2018, it is not reported in this report.
+"Utilization of separated plutonium from Jan. to Dec., 2018" in Sections 2-(1), (2), and (3) of the Attachment is to provide further clarity of the plutonium management.
+It shows the amount of plutonium oxide form recovered at reprocessing facilities, the net amount of plutonium transferred to fabrication process of the fuel fabrication facilities and the amount of unirradiated MOX fuels loaded into the reactors and irradiated.